sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_12_WhatIsAnOS/Quiz01.md

 **Description**

-a) Linux, windows, MAC, IOS, Android, BSD, Unix etc. are all examples of operating systems.

-b) Linux, windows, MAC, IOS, Android, BSD, Unix etc. are all examples of operating systems.

-c) Linux, windows, MAC, IOS, Android, BSD, Unix etc. are all examples of operating systems.

-d) Linux, windows, MAC, IOS, Android, BSD, Unix etc. are all examples of operating systems.
+Linux, windows, MAC, IOS, Android, BSD, Unix etc. are all examples of operating systems.

 ---
 ---